 Only in recent times have Americans begun to see the harm in turning a blind eye to the tainted, white supremacist icons of their past.
 Statues of Confederate Generals, Confederate Flags adorning government institutions and gracing state flags normalizes and condones racist extremism, not among those who are ignorant of the flag’s sordid past and do not share its agenda, but among those who are aware and actively support it.
 To allow such provocative symbols of immorality and political extremism to stand as legitimate forms of political expression not only perpetuates the casual racism that is the lifeblood of systemic racism, but it also allows racism’s extremist, criminal elements to hide in plain sight.

-The Confederate flag is a symbol that merely perpetuates the legitimacy of these brutal, racist legacies, which is why it must be removed from American consciousness once and for all.
+The Confederate flag is a symbol that merely perpetuates the legitimacy of these brutal, racist legacies, which is why its affinities to anything good and virtuous must be dislodged from American consciousness, once and for all.
 It is merely the first step on the long road to America’s recovery from, and atonement for, its addiction to white supremacy.
-Right-thinking Americans should be incredulous that, in the twenty-first century – which saw the nation’s first black President elected – there remains any debate about the ethical merits of the Confederate flag.
+Right-thinking Americans should be incredulous about the fact that, in the twenty-first century – which saw the nation’s first black President elected – there remains a shred of debate about the moral repugnance of the Confederate flag; about why it must never be afforded the legitimacy of association with institutions of government at any level.

 The Dukes of Hazzard was one of countless cultural phenomena that, in the aggregate, have contributed to America’s denial of its heinous, racist history.
 It was a powerful tool of collective denial specifically because it was so readily fed to and eaten up by legions of young, uncritical minds in a mass-market setting.
 Its massive popularity was itself the primary means by which it normalized something disreputable as something legitimate or benign.